Module Catalogue 2023/24

 Aims

-• To introduce students to the work, trajectories, and practices of Latin American artists.
+• To introduce students to the practices, trajectories, and agendas of Latin American artists.

-• To provide students with an understanding of the history and political economy of Latin American art in relation to social, political, and cultural processes in the region and to wider art circuits.
+• To provide students with an understanding of the history and the politics of Latin American art in relation to socio-political processes in the region and to the wider art circuits.

-• To introduce students to the art theories and knowledges produced by Latin American scholars, curators and practitioners, and to question monolithic notions of Latin American art and power relations.
+• To introduce students to concepts and knowledges produced by Latin American scholars, curators and practitioners.

 • To provide students with an understanding of curatorial activity and offer tools to engage with curatorial practices.